rehfeldchris/disable-chrome-extension-auto-update/README.md

 # What

-This is a shell script that makes it easy to disable or enable the automatic update process of all or specific individual Chrome/Chromium extensions.
+This is a shell script that makes it easy to disable or enable the automatic update process of all or specific individual Chrome/Chromium compatible extensions.

 # How

-Each installed extension has a `manifest.json` file which lists an `update_url` field that Chromium checks for extension updates.
+Each of your installed extensions has a `manifest.json` file which lists an `update_url` field that Chromium periodically checks for extension updates.
 This script will modify that url, adding a `+` character to the front of the url, as a way to break the update process, preventing it from downloading an extension update.
-For example, `https://google.com...` will get changed to `+https://google.com...`
+For example, an `update_url` like `https://google.com...` will get changed to `+https://google.com...` And of course, the script will likewise remove the `+` if/when you wish to allow an update to occur.

 # Usage
 ```
-# Download the script
+# 1) Download the script
 curl -O https://raw.githubusercontent.com/rehfeldchris/disable-chrome-extension-auto-update/master/modupdates.sh
 chmod +x modupdates.sh

-# Now, edit the installDirSearchBase variable at the top of the script.
+# 2) Now, use a text editor to edit the installDirSearchBase variable at the top of the script.
+vi ./modupdates.sh

-# Finally, execute it:
+# 3) Finally, execute it:
 ./modupdates.sh
 ```